Presential sea: Colombia, Ecuador, Peru and Chile

 Under the 1997 “Acuerdo Marco para la Conservación de los Recursos Vivos Marinos en la Alta Mar del Pacífico Sudeste” or the "Galapagos Agreement", Colombia, Ecuador, Peru, and Chile proposed a "Regional presential sea of the CPPS» (Comisión Permanente del Pacífico Sur.
 This agreement attempts to protect certain species of migratory fish, including in international waters.
 Additional steps have been taken to establish a Southeast Pacific Marine Protected Area.

 Argentina

-In Argentina Senator Mariano Utrera led a legislative project to mark out a presential sea space called "Fixein the borders of the "Argentine National Heritage Sea Reserve."
+In Argentina Senator Mariano Utrera led a legislative project to mark out a presential sea space called "Fixing the borders of the Argentine National Heritage Sea Reserve."
 The law was presented to the Senate and Chamber of Deputies November 27, 1987.

 On April 30, 1989, the proposed legislation expired without being passed.
 However the concept can still be observed in what is referred to as "La Milla 201" (referring to the first mile outside of the EEZ), where Argentina carries out regular patrols against illegal fishing.